AcidWax Windows® Media Player Visualizer “ReadMe” Information:

 • For best image quality, choose a “High” detail setting.
 Higher settings only work on very fast computers.

 The higher the visual quality, the higher the hardware requirements needed in order to view the visualization at a high frame rate.
 Fluid flow calculations are running on the processor of the computer (not the video card.)
 These settings determine the size of the calculation to perform.
 The larger the size of the calculation, the faster of a computer is needed, but the more stunning the clarity of the fluid flow in the visualization.
 It takes a very fast computer to use the “High” setting, and it takes 4x the speed of a computer to run the Super-High setting.
+At the time of this writing, the “Extreme” setting is just barely usable on the hottest hardware available for under $6,000.00

 Frequently Asked Questions: